Brigada Antiteroristă: History

 USLA confronted attempts by members or sympathizers of different terrorist organizations to enter Romania.
 These organizations did not limit themselves to precursory acts of preparing violent actions, but they also tried to organize terrorist attacks, the targets generally being foreign official representatives in Bucharest.

-On May 26, 1985, two Arab terrorists placed explosive devices under the cars belonging to Syrian students' leaders, in the Grozăveşti Campus parking lot in Bucharest.
+On May 26, 1985, two Arab terrorists placed explosive devices under the cars belonging to Syrian students' leaders, in the Grozăvești Campus parking lot in Bucharest.
 Two USLA officers were killed by the blast of the device while trying to defuse it.